thin-edge/tedge-nodered-plugin/README.md

 # Tedge node-red plugin

-:telescope: Experiment - Just researching what a Node-RED integration with thin-edge.io could look like using Node-RED projects and a custom software management plugin.

 ## Plugin summary

-Install/remove node-red projects on a device.
+Install/remove node-red projects on a device using thin-edge.io software management plugin.

 ### What will be deployed to the device?